homeomorfismo/STAT409Project/Reports/FinalReport/finalReport.typ

   )[Executive Summary]
   set align(left)
   [
-    We found some _a priori_ trends in the data that suggest a bias in the measurements; we suggest that the data is not sufficient to fit larger models.
+    Our main tasks are to improve the Ising number formula and to provide a methodology to predict the partials of an organ pipe (and/or the Ising number) based on the parameters of the pipe.
-    We present some techniques to interpret optimal partial distribution.
+    // We present some techniques to interpret optimal partial distribution.
     Deep Neural Networks (DNN) are used to predict the partial ratios distribution, that take into account the airflow rate, and use the Ising number as a constraint.
     Finally, we propose prospective future work; we recommend the collection of evenly distributed data and the use of the DNN model as a _companion_ tool that can be enhanced with new data.
+    We note some _a priori_ trends in the data that suggest a bias in the measurements; we suggest that the data is not sufficient to fit larger models.
   ]
   pagebreak()
 }